brickdev99/project1/README.md

 Shopping website in react
-JUST FOR FUN
+Just for Study